Bank Bereavement Contacts UK: Every Major Bank Compared

 Gather documents

-Get certified copies of the death certificate, the will (if one exists), and your own photo ID.
+Gather certified copies of the death certificate, the will if there is one, and your own photo ID.

 - 2